cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ### 0 Enable DLT Logging

-In the US-East-1 region of AWS create an S3 bucket based upon your account ID '123456789012'.
+In either US-East-1 or US-WEst-2 (AWS regions) create an S3 bucket based upon your account ID '123456789012'.
 Name it **123456789012-dlt-utilization**.
-Give it default permissions and do give it Public Read access.
-As you do so double check that **US-East-1** is the region shown in the AWS console at the upper right.
-Once you have established this bucket: Attach a policy that you create by pasting in the following text:
+The bucket should not be public.
+Once you have established this
+bucket: Attach a policy that you create by pasting in the following text:

 ```